denten-books/plain-text/0-intro.md

 world" it concludes [@apple_apple_1987].

 Shklovsky here. исскуство как прием.
 The downside of metaphor.
+Writing at the cusp of the Svetlana Boym, another traveller, a compatriot and once mentor, also considered her estrangement a methodology, applicable to life and scholarship [@boym_estrangement_1996].
+Defamiliarization plays an instrumental part of an immigrant's survival mechanism.[^ln-flusser]

 Defamiliarization reclaims the metaphor for analysis.
 A metaphor unfolds within each of the book's chapters.
 Each chapter pursues the metaphor to its